broadinstitute/penyu/README.md

 # penyu

-A Rust library to write some RDF as Turtle.
+A Rust library to read some RDF/XML and to write some RDF as Turtle.

 Yup, that is it.
 For now, at least.